daowudfooey/Bazaar/README.md

 ## Discord TTRPG

-Post a screenshot of the redeemed item in the Discord to use it—or bargain with it—in the Discord TTRPG.
+Post a screenshot of the redeemed item in the Discord to use — or bargain with — in the Discord TTRPG.